 Some things I have included- small puzzles, I Spy Books, Play Dough or slime, lego bricks, laminated coloring or activity pages, letter and number cards, toilet paper tolls.
 I love using things around the house in new ways for these boxes too.
 The list is only limited by your imagination!

-Gather the contents based on a central theme or skill.
+Gather the contents based on a central theme, skill or even learning style.

 Organize in an easy to access space.